rifmj/protofolio/docs/reference/limitations.md

 Potential future enhancements:

 - Full compile-time channel validation using const generics or other Rust features
-- Support for AsyncAPI 3.0 components and references
-- Additional protocol support (Kafka, MQTT, AMQP)
+- Additional protocol support (AMQP, WebSocket, etc.)
 - Enhanced schema customization options
 - Better error messages with suggestions
 - IDE support and autocompletion
 - CLI tool for validation and generation
+- Macro support for defining components (currently only via builder API)

 ## See Also